bellahOchola/Hood_watch/README.md

 # Hood_watch

-#### The application will allow a user to post a project he/she has created and get it reviewed by his/her peers.
-18/01/2020
+#### The application will allow a user to join a hood and view the hoods details 18/01/2020

 >[bellahOchola](https://github.com/bellahOchola)